 The Wolverine Stack: BPC-157 + TB-500 + GHK-Cu

 If you spend any time in the peptide research community, you've encountered the term "Wolverine Stack."
-The name is admittedly dramatic, but the underlying rationale is sound: three peptides with complementary mechanisms of tissue repair, combined to address different phases and requirements of the healing process.
+The name is admittedly dramatic, but the underlying rationale is sound: three peptides with complementary mechanisms of tissue repair, often discussed together because each addresses a different phase or requirement of the healing process.
+This section is a mechanism comparison — not a protocol.

 BPC-157 handles angiogenesis and growth factor activation.
 It builds new blood supply and activates the growth signals needed for tissue repair — building the roads and sending the work orders.
 TB-500 (Thymosin Beta-4) drives cell migration.
 Through its interaction with actin, TB-500 enables repair cells — fibroblasts, immune cells, stem cells — to physically move to the injury site.
 BPC-157 builds the roads; TB-500 gets the workers there.
 GHK-Cu activates gene expression for tissue remodeling.
 It upregulates over 4,000 genes involved in tissue repair, collagen synthesis, and anti-inflammatory responses.
 If BPC-157 handles logistics and TB-500 handles transport, GHK-Cu is reprogramming the cells to actually do the rebuilding work more effectively.